 The above tasks identified the survey and analysis requirements for baseline data collection required for assessing the anticipated impacts of the proposed subproject activities.
-Based on which, the study area that is critical for assessing the project impacts was identified and delineated.
-The project influence area also considered those areas that are directly or indirectly influenced by the project activities during preconstruction, construction or operation of the proposed road improvement works.
+Based on this, the study area that is critical for assessing the project impacts was identified and delineated.
+The project influence area also considered those areas that are directly or indirectly influenced by the project activities during pre-construction, construction, or operation of the proposed road improvement works.